 In this article, we’re looking closely at the legacy of the Kaluga sturgeon and examining what makes it such a superstar in the world of caviar.
 We’ll examine the fish itself, the pearls it produces, and what modern caviar companies are doing to make sustainable Kaluga caviar products for us to enjoy.
 Let’s check it out.

-No caviar can be understood outside the context of the sturgeon that produces it.
+No caviar category can be understood outside the context of the sturgeon that produces it.
 Kaluga is different from other species in the family of fish known as Acipenseridae, known primarily for its enormous size.

-Kaluga is indeed one of the more vicious members of the sturgeon species, known for eating everything in its path in its native habitat along the Amur River (forming the eastern border of Russia and China) and coastal areas in the region.
+Kaluga is indeed one of the more vicious members of the sturgeon species, known for eating everything in its path in its native habitat along Asia's Amur River (forming the eastern border of Russia and China) and coastal areas in the region.
 The fish is capable of swallowing entire salmon, herring, carp, and sometimes even cannibalizes other smaller sturgeon.

 With massive, nail-like teeth and a powerful set of jaws, you don’t want to face a Kaluga sturgeon when paddling out for a dip in the sea.